freewil/bitcoin-testnet-box/README.txt

   $ make stop

-To clean up any files created while running the testnet (and restore to new, original state):
+To clean up any files created while running the testnet (and restore to the original state of 130 blocks)

   $ make clean